a1302z/RePrAAIMI/README.md

-# Reconciling Privacy And Accuracy in Healthcare
+# Reconciling Privacy And Accuracy in Medical Imaging

 Code Base for Training of AI models Under DP Guarantees + Evaluating Risk Profiles.